aneeshd16/AnyBlog-forked-by-Aneesh/README.markdown

 7. Type `parse deploy`.
 This deploys your app to Parse.

-8. Go to yoursubdomain.parseapp.com and view your copy of Anyblog forked by Aneesh!
+8. Go to yoursubdomain.parseapp.com/blog and view your copy of the blog.

+9. You will see a blank page.
+Go to to yoursubdomain.parseapp.com/blog/admin to create a new post.

+10. Enjoy Anyblog forked by Aneesh!